Klára Koukalová: 2014

-Koukalová began her clay-court season at the Porsche Tennis Grand Prix.
-She lost in the first round to eighth seed Sara Errani.
-At the Madrid Open, Koukalová was defeated in the first round by eighth seed and eventual champion, Maria Sharapova.
+Koukalová began her clay-court season at the Porsche Tennis Grand Prix where she lost in the first round to eighth seed Sara Errani.
+At the Madrid Open, she was defeated in the first round by eighth seed and eventual champion, Maria Sharapova.
 Seeded second at the Sparta Prague Open, she lost in the first round to eventual champion Heather Watson.
 Seeded third at the Nürnberger Versicherungscup, her final tournament before the French Open, she was defeated in the first round by Polona Hercog.
 Seeded 30th at the French Open, she lost in the first round to María Teresa Torró Flor.

 Seeded sixth at the Birmingham Classic, Koukalová reached the quarterfinal round where she was defeated by top seed and eventual champion Ana Ivanovic.
 Seeded eighth at the Rosmalen Open, she advanced to the semifinal round where she lost to eventual champion CoCo Vandeweghe.
-Seeded 31st at the Wimbledon Championships, she was defeated in her second-round match by Madison Keys.
+Seeded 31st at Wimbledon, she was defeated in her second-round match by Madison Keys.

 Seeded third at the first edition of the Bucharest Open, Koukalová lost in the first round to Monica Niculescu.
 Seeded third at the İstanbul Cup, she was defeated in the second round by Kristina Mladenovic.

 In Montreal at the Rogers Cup, Koukalová lost in the second round to 11th seed and 2010 champion Caroline Wozniacki.
 At the Cincinnati Open, she was defeated in the first round by American qualifier Taylor Townsend.
 Competing at the Connecticut Open, Koukalová lost in the first round to sixth seed Flavia Pennetta.
 At the US Open, she was defeated in the first round by Petra Cetkovská.

 Seeded third at the Korea Open, Koukalová lost in the second round to Maria Kirilenko.
 Playing at the first edition of the Wuhan Open, she was defeated in the first round by qualifier Zarina Diyas.
-In Beijing at the China Open, Koukalová lost in the first round to Zarina Diyas.
+In Beijing at the China Open, Koukalová lost again in the first round to Zarina Diyas.
 At the Generali Ladies Linz, Koukalová was defeated in the second round by Marina Erakovic.
 She played her final tournament of the season at the Kremlin Cup and retired during her first-round match against fifth seed Svetlana Kuznetsova due to illness.